Lists are currently in beta. If you’d like to participate in the beta, please reach out to us in support.

 Add contacts to lists with forms

+If you use a form on your website you can subscribe contacts to specific lists.
 When exporting HTML from the Forms page in Cocoonmail, choose a list from the Settings tab.

 parameter to the form body with the value a comma-separated list of mailing list IDs.